Skip to content

 • Files should start with ---.

-• The level of indentation (using spaces, not tabs) is used to denote structure
+• The level of indentation (using spaces, not tabs) is used to denote structure.

-• The colon must be followed by a space
+• The : (colon) must be followed by a space.

-• Lists: All members of a list are lines beginning at the same indentation level starting with a - (a dash and a space).
+• All members of a list are lines beginning at the same indentation level starting with a - (a dash and a space).

-• Multi-Line Strings: Values can span multiple lines using | or >.
+• As values can span multiple lines, using | or >, playbooks support Multi-Line Strings.

 • Using a Literal Block Scalar [|] will include the newlines and any trailing spaces.

-YAML is case sensitive, so be careful with your capitalization.
+• YAML is case sensitive, so be careful with your capitalization.

-01.02.
-Our first playbook
+04. Our first playbook

-• This example will list files in a given directory
+• Here is our first playbook example that will list files in a given directory.

 ---